ndtcenter/simu/README.md

 # simu
-simu of my yun data source
+slimulate a Yun data source so the client can work without real devices